-- 1. On the the ThinkPad Setup program menu, select Boot.
-The Boot submenu is displayed. - 2.
+- 1. On the ThinkPad Setup program menu, select Startup.
+The submenu is displayed. - 2.
 Select Network Boot and press the Enter key.
 The boot device list is displayed. - 3.
 Select a boot device from the list to make it as the top boot priority. - 4.
 Press F10 to save changes and exit.